canonical/mongo-single-kernel-library/docs/how-to/back-up-and-restore/migrate-a-cluster.md

 (migrate-a-cluster)=
 # How to migrate a cluster

-Cluster migration via restore is a method of restoring a bacup from a different cluster.
+Cluster migration via restore is a method of restoring a backup from a different cluster.

 The following terms will be used throughout this guide: